 The most effective way to prevent your mind from wandering into envy and making unconscious comparisons is through meditation.
 Meditation grounds us in the present moment, offering a front-row seat to our minds.
 By noticing when we start making comparisons, our meditation practice helps us snap out of it.

-For more benefits on meditation, read here.
+For more benefits of meditation, read here.

 7. Learn to be content